University of Wisconsin–Whitewater at Rock County

-The University of Wisconsin–Whitewater at Rock County is a branch campus of the University of Wisconsin-Whitewater located in Janesville, Wisconsin.
-Known informally as "U Rock," and home to the College of Integrated Studies, the campus enrolls approximately 1,000 students pursuing an Associate of Arts and Sciences.
+The University of Wisconsin–Whitewater at Rock County (UW–Rock County or U Rock) is a branch campus of the University of Wisconsin–Whitewater in Janesville, Wisconsin.
+The campus enrolls approximately 1,000 students pursuing an Associate of Arts and Sciences.
 Rock County campus students are welcome to live in residence halls on the Whitewater campus, and a free shuttle runs between the two campuses.